sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-translation/fiori-ios-scpms-custom-app-translation.md

 Go back to your cloud account and make sure you're on the Neo landscape.

-Navigate to **Services > SAP Translation Hub** in your SAP Cloud Platform trial account and click the **Go to UI for Translation Workflow** link.
+Navigate to **Services > SAP Translation Hub** in your SAP BTP trial account and click the **Go to UI for Translation Workflow** link.
 The **SAP Translation Hub** web interface will open in a new tab. you will now see the just added `MySampleApp` project:

 ![Add translations](fiori-ios-scpms-custom-app-translation-12.png)